Climate and Average Weather Year Round at Querétaro Intercontinental Airport Mexico

 The average hourly wind speed at Querétaro Intercontinental Airport experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 4.4 months, from June 2 to October 14, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is June 29, with an average hourly wind speed of 8.5 miles per hour.
+The windiest month of the year at Querétaro Intercontinental Airport is July, with an average hourly wind speed of 8.4 miles per hour.

 The calmer time of year lasts for 7.6 months, from October 14 to June 2.
-The calmest day of the year is December 22, with an average hourly wind speed of 6.9 miles per hour.
+The calmest month of the year at Querétaro Intercontinental Airport is December, with an average hourly wind speed of 7.0 miles per hour.

 The predominant average hourly wind direction at Querétaro Intercontinental Airport varies throughout the year.